Hippodrome of Constantinople: Serpent Column

 To raise the image of his new capital, Constantine and his successors, especially Theodosius the Great, brought works of art from all over the empire to adorn it.
 The monuments were set up in the middle of the Hippodrome, the spina.
 Among these was the sacrificial tripod of Plataea, now known as the Serpent Column, cast to celebrate the victory of the Greeks over the Persians during the Persian Wars in the 5th century BC.
 Constantine ordered the Tripod to be moved from the Temple of Apollo at Delphi, and set in middle of the Hippodrome.
 The top was adorned with a golden bowl supported by three serpent heads, although it appears that this was never brought to Constantinople.
 The serpent heads and top third of the column were destroyed in 1700.
 Parts of the heads were recovered and are displayed at the Istanbul Archaeology Museum.
-All that remains of the Delphi Tripod today is the base, known as the "Serpentine Column".
+All that remains of the Delphi Tripod today is the base, known as the "Serpent Column".

 Obelisk of Thutmose III

 Another emperor to adorn the Hippodrome was Theodosius the Great, who in 390 brought an obelisk from Egypt and erected it inside the racing track.
 Carved from pink granite, it was originally erected at the Temple of Karnak in Luxor during the reign of Thutmose III in about 1490 BC.
-Theodosius had the obelisk cut into three pieces and brought to Constantinople.
+Theodosius had the obelisk cut into three pieces and brought it to Constantinople.
 The top section survives, and it stands today where Theodosius placed it, on a marble pedestal.
 The granite obelisk has survived nearly 3,500 years in good condition.